DivineRPG/DivineRPG/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **DivineRPG version**
 This is the version number on the mod file and is also viewable in-game.
 "Latest" or the Minecraft version are not acceptable answers.
+Unfortunatley we cannot change versions below 1.16.5, feel free to leave a report but there is nothing we can do

 **Describe the bug**
 A clear and concise description of what the bug is.